-Applications (Unit 8) seems to fit more logically after the opening unit on integration (Unit 6).
+Applications (Unit 8) seem to fit more logically after the opening unit on integration (Unit 6).
 The Course and Exam Description (CED) present differential equations first probably because the previous unit ended with techniques of antidifferentiation.
 My guess is that many teachers will teach Unit 8: Applications of Integration before Unit 7: Differential Equations.
 Therefore, for those who want to present unit 8 first, I will post unit 8 next week on December 3, 2019.
 That way you’ll have both for reference and can choose the order you think will work best for your students.

-Unit 7 is an introduction to the initial ideas and easy techniques related to differential equations .
+Unit 7 is an introduction to the initial ideas and easy techniques related to differential equations.
 (CED – 2019 p.
-129 – 142 ).
+129 – 142).
 These topics account for about 6 – 12% of questions on the AB exam and 6 – 9% of the BC questions.

 Topics 7.1 – 7.9

-Topic 7.2 Verifying Solutions for Differential Equations A proposed solution of a differential equation can be checked by substituting the function and its derivative(s) into the original differential equation.
+Topic 7.2 Verifying Solutions for Differential Equations A proposed solution to a differential equation can be checked by substituting the function and its derivative(s) into the original differential equation.
 There may be an infinite number of general solutions (solutions with one or more constants).

 Topic 7.3 Sketching Slope Fields Slope fields are a graphical representation of a differential equation and provide information about the behavior of the solutions.